bruce-wh-li/devsecops-tools/docs/github.md

 ### Using Trivy to scan Git repo

--It runs Trivy Scanner in Repo Mode and upload scan report to Github Security tab_
+_It runs Trivy Scanner in Repo Mode and upload scan report to Github Security tab_

 ```yaml
 #workflow_name: test-trivy-repo.yml